NathanielSlw/fullname2username/README.md

 Simple Python script to generate username permutations from full names.

-The goal of this script is to automate the creation of common username variants, useful for pentesting, user enumeration, or auditing.
+The goal of this script is to automate the creation of common username variants, useful for pentesting, user enumeration, OSINT, or auditing.

 Inspired by `linkedin2username`.